95dykim/ToyProject_WaveNetImplementation/README.md

 I have not asked for the musician's permission on using his works to train this DL model.
 In order to respect his ownership of his music, I kept this repository private most of the time.

-However, since I decided to include this particulary page as a part of my resume, **this repository is made public only temporarily.**
+However, since I decided to include this particular page as a part of my resume, **this repository is made public only temporarily.**